 show catalogs all

-Make sure you specify the full path for the databases when the databases are started via the AdminServer / Progress Explorer.
+- Make sure that the full path for the databases are specified when the databases are started via the AdminServer / Progress Explorer.

 [2008/08/22@13:54.:01.321-0400] P-1620 T-2944 I Usr 6: (-----) Login usernum 6, federated SQL client